 During the second quarter 2014 Kancera commenced chemical synthesis in order to further develop the company's HDAC6 inhibitors with the goal of delivering a competitive candidate drug.
 The development has led to inventions claimed in the patent application EP14167988.6.
-During the second quarter HDAC6 inhibitor have been developed that are more potent against cancer cells than Acetylon's ACY-1215 and also better tolerated by healthy blood cells from humans.
-For more information, see the Interim Report for Kancera, Q2 2014.

-After the end of the third quarter, new HDAC6 inhibitors have been developed that exhibit an approximately 10-fold higher potency to kill tumor cells from multiple myeloma compared with the previous HDAC6 inhibitors from Kancera.
-This should be regarded as part of the ongoing optimization of the HDAC6 inhibitors and the project is still about two years from selection of a drug candidate.
+During the period, new HDAC6 inhibitors have been developed that exhibit an approximately 10-fold higher potency to kill tumor cells from multiple myeloma compared with the previous HDAC6 inhibitors from Kancera.
+Furthermore, these compounds showed higher potency and selectivity in vitro against cancer cells from multiple myeloma compared to Acetylon's corresponding inhibitor ACY-1215.